afraelizondo/MechaCar_Statistical_Analysis-/README.md

 ## Summary Statistics on Suspension Coils

 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 The current manufacturing data meets this design specification for all manufacturing lots in total with a value of 62.29.
-Talking about each lot individually, lot 1 and lot 2 do meet these especifications, while lot 3 doesn't having a variance of 170.29.
+Talking about each lot individually, lot 1 and lot 2 do meet these especifications, while lot 3 doesn't; having a variance of 170.29.

 <img width="248" alt="Screen Shot 2023-01-30 at 7 50 31 PM" src="https://user-images.githubusercontent.com/113856917/215639212-bfeef2d5-b9b2-447f-9a41-46f0904cd60c.png">